-Law largely unchanged by the act specifies that if there is more than one viator on a single policy and the viators are residents of different states, the viatical settlement will be governed by the law of the state in which the viator having the largest percentage ownership of the policy resides or, if the viators hold equal ownership, the state of residence of one viator agreed upon in writing by all viators (R.C.
+Current law specifies that if there is more than one viator on a single policy and the viators are residents of different states, the viatical settlement will be governed by the law of the state in which the viator having the largest percentage ownership of the policy resides or, if the viators hold equal ownership, the state of residence of one viator agreed upon in writing by all viators (R.C.
 3916.02).

-The act clarifies that the previously mentioned "viator" is actually the owner of the policy.
-The act also specifies that if the viator is a resident of Ohio, all agreements to be signed by the viator must provide exclusive jurisdiction to courts of Ohio, and the laws of Ohio must govern all agreements.
-Additionally, the act specifies that nothing in the agreements may abrogate the viator's right to a trial by jury.
+The bill clarifies that the previously mentioned "viator" is the owner of the policy.
+The bill also specifies that if the viator is a resident of Ohio, all agreements to be signed by the viator must provide exclusive jurisdiction to courts of Ohio, and the laws of Ohio must govern all agreements.
+Additionally, the bill specifies that nothing in the agreements may abrogate the viator's right to a trial by jury.